Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 00.22.23 UTC
+- WIB: Kamis, 3 Oktober 2024 01.33.13 UTC
-- WITA: Kamis, 3 Oktober 2024 01.22.23 UTC
+- WITA: Kamis, 3 Oktober 2024 02.33.13 UTC
-- WIT: Kamis, 3 Oktober 2024 02.22.23 UTC
+- WIT: Kamis, 3 Oktober 2024 03.33.13 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology